couchbase-examples/couchbase-tutorials/tutorial/markdown/nodejs/quickstart-nextjs-capella/quickstart-nextjs-capella.md

 docker run -p 3000:3000 nextjs-capella-quickstart -e DB_CONN_STR=<connection_string> -e DB_USERNAME=<user_with_read_write_permission_to_travel-sample_bucket> -e DB_PASSWORD=<password_for_user>
 ```

-> Note: The `.env` file has the environment variables for the application.
+> Note: The `dev.env` file has the environment variables for the application.
 The `-e` flag is used to pass the environment variables to the container.

 ### Verifying the Application